lajax/yii2-translate-manager/README.md

         'layout' => 'language',         // Name of the used layout.
 If using own layout use ‘null’.
         'allowedIPs' => ['127.0.0.1'],  // IP addresses from which the translation interface is accessible.
         'roles' => ['@'],               // For setting access levels to the translating interface.
-                                        // IMPORTANT: if you modify roles, you also need to enable authManager.
         'tmpDir' => '@runtime',         // Writable directory for the client-side temporary language files.
                                         // IMPORTANT: must be identical for all applications (the AssetsManager serves the JavaScript files containing language elements from this directory).
         'ignoredCategories' => ['yii'], // these categories won’t be included in the language database.